yuchen-zhu/kernel_proxies/README.md

 # kernel_proxies
-There is where we develop code for the kernel proxy project.
+There is where we develop code for the kernel proxies project.